Solomonmuli/my_self/ReadMe.md

 ## Wishlist

-- Develope open-source software that will live on their own.
+- Develop open-source software that will live on their own.
 - Be a world-class software engineer in the future

 ---